 Rare: Pruritus, rash and urticaria.

 Treatment of hypercalcaemia: The treatment with calcium and vitamin D must be discontinued.
 Treatment with thiazide diuretics, lithium, vitamin A, vitamin D and cardiac glycosides must also be discontinued.
-Gastric lavage in patients with impaired consciousness.
+Emptying of the stomach in patients with impaired consciousness.
 Rehydration, and, according to severity, isolated or combined treatment with loop diuretics, bisphosphonates, calcitonin and corticosteroids.
 Serum electrolytes, renal function and diuresis must be monitored.
 In severe cases, ECG and CVP should be followed.